-5.0 Integrated teaming and collaboration between teacher, clinician, school psychologist, and paraprofessionals are used to plan for whole-class and individual education programs.

-- The team has a mission, and/or clearly identified purpose/s that they are able to share with others. - Success for each student is defined and easily communicated to staff and parents. - Group norms are developed for and reviewed at meetings (Resource 1). - Team members learn from each other through planned formal and informal staff development. - Team members have opportunities to socialize and develop relationships. - The team agrees on common language and approaches to use with individual students.

-- Communicates classroom mission/purpose to school and parent community. - IEP goals are shared with classroom and relevant school staff. - Teacher works in collaboration with the clinician, psychologist and coordinator to plan and lead staff development with paraprofessionals.

-- Support teacher in communicating mission/purpose to school and parent community. - Share social/emotional objectives with classroom, administration, and relevant school staff. - Collaborate with the teacher, school-psychologist and coordinator to plan and lead staff development with
+5.0 Integrated teaming and 1:1 collaboration between teacher and clinician are used to plan for whole-class and individual education programs.
+Environmental examples: The team has a mission, and/or clearly identified purpose/s able to share with others.
+Success for each student is defined and easily communicated to staff and parents.
+Group norms are developed for and reviewed at meetings (resource 1).
+Team members learn from each other through planned formal and informal staff development.
+Team members have opportunities to socialize and develop relationships.
+The team agrees on common language and approaches to use with individual students.
+Teacher role examples: Communicates classroom mission/purpose to school and parent community.
+IEP goals are shared with classroom and relevant school staff.
+Teacher and clinician work together to plan and lead staff development with paraprofessionals.
+Clinician role examples: Communicates classroom mission/purpose to school and parent community.
+Social/emotional objectives are shared with classroom and relevant school staff.
+Teacher and clinician work together to plan and lead staff development with paraprofessionals.
+Models and reinforces use of common language and approaches, 'in the milieu.'

-- Communicate classroom mission/purpose to school and parent community. - Social/emotional objectives are shared with the classroom and other relevant school staff. - Works collaboratively with the teacher, clinician and coordinator to plan and lead staff development for paraprofessionals.
-Models and reinforces use of common language and approaches in the milieu.

-- Attends scheduled training and incorporates learned concepts into daily practice. - Communicates classroom mission/purpose to substitute staff. - Use common language and approaches in the milieu.

-- p: • N

-re

-C

-a

-th

 5.1 A variety of observational and data collection systems are used to monitor staff fidelity to shared approach and student response to intervention.

-- There is routine data collection for IEP (BIP, DTP) and treatment plan goals. - Student binders or portfolios exist for all staff to participate collecting student work samples, and collecting observational and performance data. - Individual and group data is collected on effectiveness of intervention strategies. - Team members provide feedback on each other about performance and effectiveness (Resource 2).

-- Prepare and organize data collection systems such as clipboards and/or binders. - Regularly update data collection systems, delegate responsibilities to classroom staff, and keep IEP benchmark
+Environmental examples: There is routine data collection on IEP (BIP, DTP) and treatment plan goals.
+Student binders or portfolios exist for all staff to participate in collecting student work samples, and collecting observational and performance data.
+Individual and group data is collected on effectiveness of intervention strategies.
+Team members provide feedback to each other about performance and effectiveness (resource 2).
+Team members listen to each other's concerns and share challenges with each other.
+Teacher role examples: Prepare and organize data collection systems such as clipboards and/or binders.
+Regularly update data collection systems, delegate responsibilities to classroom staff, and keep IEP benchmark progress up to date.
+Clinician role examples: Work with the teacher to measure social/emotional growth through data collection.
+Model appropriate data collection methods for classroom staff such as making non-judgmental observations (resource 3).

-- Work with teacher to measure social/emotional growth through data collection. - Model appropriate data collection such as making non-judgmental observation (Resource 3). - Support classroom progress up to date. teacher in facilitating team meetings where staff share concerns, listen to each other, and give feedback in a sace, non-judgmental manner. observations (Resource 3). • Facilitate team meetings where staff share concerns, listen to each other, and give feedback in a safe, non-judgemental manner. students and substitutes such as making non-judgemental observations. --- -- ---
+Facilitate team meetings where staff share concerns, listen to each other, and give feedback in a safe, non- judgmental manner. -- ---

-- Work with the teacher to measure social/emotional growth through data collection. - Model appropriate data collection methods for classroom staff, such as making non-judgemental

-- Work with the teacher and clinician to measure growth through data collection. - Model appropriate data collection methods for